-During the two days of introduction in theory and practice, beneficiaries will be trained in following modules:
+During the two days beneficiaries will be trained to:

-The Imzad, Amzad, Inzad, or Anzad is a traditional monochord vielle of Berber music, especially of the Tuaregs, nomads of the Sahara.
+The imzad, amzad, inzad, or anzad is a vièle monochord traditional of Berber music, especially of the Tuaregs, nomads of the Sahara.
 It is made and practiced exclusively by women.
-The Imzad is mentioned in Charles de Foucauld’s Tuareg-French dictionary as “the favorite musical instrument, noble, elegant par excellence”; it is the one who has all the preferences, which one sings in the verses, after whom one sighs when someone is far from the country, of which it is like the symbol and of which it recalls all the sweetness; the Imzad is the usual companion of the elegant Ahal; it is played to honor guests; playing the Imzad well, is a rare and sought-after quality in a woman, “the perfection of distinction and elegance … “.
-It is traditionally played seated, by women who accompany in music the poems and songs of the men, with the evocation of warrior honor, courtly love, and nomadism in the case of the Tuaregs.
-The Imzad is played with a bow and has only one horsehair rope.
+The Imzad is mentioned in Charles de Foucauld’s Tuareg-French dictionary as “the favourite, noble, elegant musical instrument par excellence”; it is he who has all the preferences, which is sung in the verses, after which one sighs when one is far from the country, of which he is like the symbol and of which he recalls all the sweetness; the imzad is the usual companion of the elegant Ahal; it is played to the guests we want to honor; playing the imzad well is a rare and sought-after quality in a woman, “the perfection of distinction and elegance … “.
+It is traditionally played seated, by women who accompany men’s poems and songs to music, with the evocation of warrior honor, courtly love, and nomadism in the case of Tuaregs.
+The imzad is played with a bow and has only a horsehair string.

-The Tuareg guitar defends the culture of the Kel Tamasheq, “those who speak Tamasheq“, the Tuareg language spoken………………….Bibi Ahmed is a Nigerian singer of origin from Agadez in northern Niger.
-In an authentic concern to explore their respective musical universes, they deliver us a unique mix of rock, blues, folk and Tuareg tradition, amplified by electric guitars with psychedelic accents that make it incomparable.
+The Tuareg guitar defends the culture of the Kel Tamasheq, “those who speak Tamasheq“, the language of the Tuaregs spoken………………….Bibi Ahmed is a Nigerian singer of origin from Agadez in northern Niger.
+In an authentic concern to explore their respective musical universes, they deliver a unique blend of rock, blues, folk and Tuareg tradition, amplified by electric guitars with psychedelic accents that make it incomparable.
 At the crossroads of current and traditional music, a hypnotic blues as an antithesis of formatted “world music”.

 >> ON-LINE PRE-REGISTRATION <<